Mokens/MIPs/MIPS/mip-1.md

 MIPs are modeled on [Ethereum's EIPs](https://github.com/ethereum/EIPs).

 To create a MIP clone this project, make your MIP and then submit a pull request.
+Each MIP should have a header similar in format to this one.

 In some cases it may be a good idea to [submit an issue](https://github.com/Mokens/MIPs/issues/new) to this repository about your idea for a MIP to get feedback about it before you create the actual MIP.